Skip to contents

 Installation

-# install and load anansi devtools::install_github('thomazbastiaanssen/anansi')
+# load anansi

 library(anansi)